 Step by Step with Project Muse

-Project Muse is once again available to the Perimeter College community!
-Project Muse is an almost hundred percent full text database that offers
+With consolidation, Project Muse returned to the Perimeter College community!
+Project Muse is mostly full text database that offers

 journal articles in the humanities, arts,